siosios/Real-Time-Monitoring/README.md

 The module introduces a new `/var/ipfire/realtime` directory to organize modular Perl components (`.pm` files), simplifying maintenance and enabling reuse for other IPFire real-time features.

-- **`connections-realtime.cgi` (13K, Jul 21 14:50)**: Backend CGI script that generates the WebUI and serves JSON data for AJAX-based updates.
+- **`connections-realtime.cgi`**: Backend CGI script that generates the WebUI and serves JSON data for AJAX-based updates.
 Handles input sanitization and zone-based filtering, significantly refactored from the legacy version.
-- **`connections.pm` (5.9K, Jul 21 14:51)**: Perl module (`Realtime::Connections`) in `/var/ipfire/realtime` to fetch and filter conntrack data, integrating with IPFire's conntrack system for zone-based coloring and filtering.
+- **`connections.pm`**: Perl module (`Realtime::Connections`) in `/var/ipfire/realtime` to fetch and filter conntrack data, integrating with IPFire's conntrack system for zone-based coloring and filtering.
-- **`zoneutils.pm` (6.5K, Jul 20 12:44)**: Perl module (`Realtime::ZoneUtils`) in `/var/ipfire/realtime` for centralized IP-to-zone mapping with color assignment and caching, reducing lookup times for large connection tables.
+- **`zoneutils.pm`**: Perl module (`Realtime::ZoneUtils`) in `/var/ipfire/realtime` for centralized IP-to-zone mapping with color assignment and caching, reducing lookup times for large connection tables.
-- **`realtime-functions.pl` (4.1K, Jul 21 15:10)**: Perl module (`Realtime`) in `/var/ipfire/realtime`, acting as a central dispatcher for real-time data processing, routing requests to handlers and including JavaScript for the frontend.
+- **`realtime-functions.pl`**: Perl module (`Realtime`) in `/var/ipfire/realtime`, acting as a central dispatcher for real-time data processing, routing requests to handlers and including JavaScript for the frontend.
-- **`ipfire-realtime.js` (16K, Jul 21 16:09)**: Reusable JavaScript in `/srv/web/ipfire/html/include` for dynamic table rendering, supporting client-side sorting, filtering, auto-refresh, and expandable process details, adaptable for other real-time features.
+- **`ipfire-realtime.js`**: Reusable JavaScript in `/srv/web/ipfire/html/include` for dynamic table rendering, supporting client-side sorting, filtering, auto-refresh, and expandable process details, adaptable for other real-time features.
 Built with Vanilla JavaScript for improved performance and no external dependencies.
-- **`ipfire-realtime.css` (2.1K, Jul 21 14:50)**: CSS for styling WebUI tables in `/srv/web/ipfire/html/include`, including sort indicators, responsive search fields, and flag icon alignment, customizable for future extensions.
+- **`ipfire-realtime.css`**: CSS for styling WebUI tables in `/srv/web/ipfire/html/include`, including sort indicators, responsive search fields, and flag icon alignment, customizable for future extensions.

 ## Installation

 See [USER_GUIDE.md](USER_GUIDE.md) for detailed installation instructions for administrators.
 In brief:
-1. Clone the repository and place files in the correct IPFire directories.
+1. Clone the repository and place files in the correct IPFire directories or use the raw files from here and copy them to the appropriate places.
 2. Ensure the `/var/ipfire/realtime` directory exists.
-3. Access the WUI to use the module.
+3. Access the WUI and use the CGI script names to use the modules.

 ## Extensibility